Skip to main content

 PostgreSQL Logs - Slow Query Overview

 The Amazon RDS - PostgreSQL Logs - Slow Query Overview dashboard provides an overview of the slow query logs.
-AWS RDS will report slow logs with statement taking more than threshold value given through log_min_duration_statement.
+AWS RDS will report slow logs with statements taking more thanthe threshold value given through log_min_duration_statement.
 This dashboard can be filtered with different values for query execution time through slow_query_latency_ms.

 Use this dashboard to:

-• Obtain count of slow queries and unique slow queries.
+• Obtain the count of slow queries and unique slow queries.

-• Identify number of slow queries by user, host, and command type along with slow queries over time by user and database.
+• Identify the number of slow queries by user, host, and command type, along with slow queries over time by user and database.

 • Monitor average execution time by SQL command.